 Dear Andrew,

-I attended your presentation as guest speaker in SAIT and received more information about company’s projects, teamwork and work culture.
-As you said that Vog is expanding now and may be you need more technical team members/developers for current and new projects.
-As you know I am the student of Web Developer program in SAIT, so I am writing to find some opportunity to do my practicum with your awesome development team.
+I attended your presentation as guest speaker in SAIT and received more information about your company’s projects, teamwork and work culture.
+As you said, Vog is expanding now and you may need more technical team members/developers for current and new projects.
+As you know, I am a student of Web Developer Certificate program at SAIT, so I am writing to ask about opportunities to do my practicum with your awesome development team.

 I am confident in my ability to contribute positively in web content.
-I have passion to do code and I have done a lot of in web content and manage that content on GitHub.
+I have a passion to create code and I have done a lot of in web content and managed that content on GitHub.
 I believe now I am ready to work in an organization like Vog.

-Moreover, I have many soft skills and transferrable skills from my past work experiences.
+Moreover, I am excellent communicator and strong decision maker and service focused.
+I have many soft and transferrable skills such as team player as well as take initiative from my past work experiences.
 These skills will help to do my duties beyond your expectations.
 Also, my technical skills make me confident to do work in your company.
 I believe I will do my duties accurately as I aware about the importance of detail.

-I would appreciate the opportunity to discuss how my experience and knowledge are consistent with requirements.
+I would appreciate the opportunity to discuss how my experience and knowledge are consistent with your requirements.
 The enclosed resume will provide you more details of my capabilities.
 I can be reached at (587) 582 9435 or sidhu.jaisdeep@gmail.com.

 Thank you for your time and consideration.